-If you know me, you know I get color happy every six months and can’t resist the urge.
+If you know me, you know I get color happy every six months and cannot resist the urge.
 Sometimes I get even more color happy right after leaving my hair appointments but I know I’d go crazy if I color my hair again in a short amount of time and I lose my texture- that’s similar to losing my life (for real, though).

 I wash my hair, leave the deep conditioner in for a little over 30 minutes while I sit under the hair dryer, rinse, but still leave enough product in, and detangle once more using a paddle brush for full coverage.

-The last time I colored my hair before going blonde was in January, five months later I saw how much my roots were growing out and I wanted something “pop” for the summer and in general.
+The last time I colored my hair before going blonde was in January, five months later I saw how much my roots grew out and I wanted something “pop” for the summer and in general.
 I did my research and looked for stylists that specialized in curly hair and can lift my color by a lot in one session.
 After putting my FBI cap on and asking for recommendations, I found City Curl Studio in Staten Island.
 I saw the years of expertise and the work that Rachael has so I knew my curls were in good hands.

 I booked my appointment a month in advance.
 A month later, I took the drive to SI and said goodbye to my grown-out roots.

 She started off by parting my hair into sections, beginning with the bottom using the pintura method.
 Pintura is a freehand coloring style that allows highlights to look natural by working the color from the tips upward.
-She repeated the process throughout my hair which actually made me realize how much hair I actually have, lol.
+She repeated the process throughout my hair which actually made me realize how much hair I actually have.

 She used a fair and even amount of strands when doing the painting which is what I liked most.
 Once I saw my hair was drenched in dye, I knew I was in for a big change.
-She kept telling me, “your hair is going to lift so much” and I couldn’t wait to see the final result.
+She kept telling me, “Your hair is going to lift so much” and I couldn’t wait to see the final result.

 Once Rachael was done applying the dye, she let it sit in for about 30 minutes.
 She saram wrapped my hair and placed a heating machine around my hair so the color can fully penetrate.

-Afterwards, we washed my hair to get all of the dye out (with cold water).
+Afterwards, we washed my hair to get all of the dye out (using cold water.)
 A toner was then used to remove the brassy, yellow tones the dye causes.
 No matter how long you leave the chemicals in your hair, there is always a high chance the color will remain too bright if you don’t tone it.
 I had the toner in my hair for about 5-10 minutes and then rinsed it out.

 I brought my Marc Anthony Coconut Oil styling cream with me to the salon so they can apply it to my hair afterwards.
-Hey, I don’t really like surprises when using new products, so why not stay on the safe side?!
+I don’t really like surprises when using new products, so why not stay on the safe side?!

-Rachael used the raking and scrunching method as well with my product and then we went over to the drying room to diffuse for a few minutes (as per my request- I only allowed my hair to be diffused for no longer than five minutes).
+Rachael used the raking and scrunching method as well with my product and then we went over to the drying room to diffuse for a few minutes (as per my request- I only allowed my hair to be diffused for no longer than five minutes.)
 I got my Willow Smith on and whipped my hair in every direction imaginable while attempting to dry my hair.

-Of course it took a while to see final, dried results, but when I got back into the car and saw how light my hair was and how much of a rubia I became, I had no other words than, “Wow, I’m really a blonde this time.”
+Of course it took a while to see final, dried results, but when I got back into the car and saw how light my hair was and how much of a Rubia I became, I had no other words than, “Wow, I’m really a blonde this time.”

 I would like to thank Rachael for her great work and my hair for successfully keeping its pattern while I processed it again.
 I’ve gotten so many compliments ever since and I can’t wait to get more color added after a few months.

 I will say this- while going to a specialized salon is not the cheapest option, it’s the safest for your hair and it’s a great investment.
-So if you feel your curls are ready for a color transformation, save a couple hundred dollars aside and do your research.
+So if your curls are ready for a color transformation, save a couple hundred dollars aside and do your research.
 Good things don’t come easy which is why you have to prepare yourself in advance.